MBarc/Anaglyph-3D-Video-Converter-with-Color-Blindness-Adjustments/README.md

 1. Put your .mp4 file in the same directory as the script.
 2. Change the name of the file to be "input_video.mp4".
    - Optionally, you could instead change the value of the "input_video" variable to match the name of your .mp4 file.
+3. Within the script, change the value of "colorblindness_type" to your target type.
 4. Run the script.

 # License